-We often talk about Divi modules, but we should rather talk about Divi Builder modules.
+We often talk about Divi modules, but we should talk about Divi Builder modules.

-Indeed, the modules for build a layout are available from the Divi Builder (Visual Builder) and not from the Divi theme (do not confuse the Divi theme with the Divi Builder).
+Indeed, the modules for build a page layout are available from the Divi Builder (Visual Builder) and not from the Divi theme (don't confuse the Divi theme with the Divi Builder).

-Good news: this means that you can use the Divi constructor with any theme and not just with Divi.
+Good news: this means you can use the Divi Builder with any theme, not just Divi.

-For example, you could very well use the Divi Builder with Automattic's Twenty Nineteen theme (WordPress theme 2019) for example.
+For example, you could very well use the Divi Builder with Automattic's Twenty Nineteen theme (the 2019 WordPress theme) for example.

-Note: Since version 3.29.x of Divi, the Divi Builder has integrated 16 new modules that you will only find if you use WooCommerce.
-With the arrival of the WooCommerce Builder by Divi16 new modules were added to the 46 existing modules.
+Note: As of Divi 3.29.x, the Divi Builder has integrated 16 new modules that you'll only find if you use WooCommerce.
+With the arrival of the Divi's WooCommerce Builder16 new modules have been added to the 46 modules already present.
 You can now build your product sheets with the Visual Builder.

-In this article, I propose you to discover the complete list of the 46 modules of Divi...
-Here is the program :
+In this article, I propose you to discover the complete list of the 46 Divi modules...
+Here is the program:

 - What is a module?

-- The Divi modules differ according to the Divi Section used
+- Divi modules differ depending on the Divi Section used

 - The 46 modules available to build your pages: